-At the end of your Route 66 travels, be sure to check out The Georgian Hotel in Santa Monica, California.
-Built in 1933, it was designed to be an intimate hideaway, catering to Los Angeles’ high society.
-At the time the hotel was developed, it was nestled in a heavily-wooded shoreline of the little-known seaside community of Santa Monica.
-The dream of Rosamond Borde, a daring and progressive entrepreneur, she commissioned Eugene Durfee to construct the posh resort in an art deco style opening its doors to the rich and famous in 1933.
+At the end of your Route 66 travels, check out The Georgian Hotel in Santa Monica, California.
+Built in 1933, it was designed to be an intimate hideaway catering to Los Angeles’s high society.
+When the hotel was developed, it was nestled in a heavily-wooded shoreline of the little-known seaside community of Santa Monica.
+Owner Judge Harry Borde commissioned Eugene Durfee to construct the posh resort in an art deco style opening its doors to the rich and famous in 1933.

-The oceanfront veranda provided a stage for martinis, jazz and notorious figures including Bugsy Siegel and Fatty Arbuckle.
-The hotel was considered to be one of the most modern facilities of the time, featuring a beauty parlor, barber shop, playground and dining room, in addition to its most popular speakeasy.
+The oceanfront veranda provided a stage for martinis, jazz, and notorious figures, including Bugsy Siegel and Fatty Arbuckle.
+The hotel was considered one of the most modern facilities of the time, featuring a beauty parlor, barbershop, playground, dining room, and its most popular speakeasy.

 The property remained a favorite vacation residence for the new era of jet-setting Americans and Europeans.
-In the Spring of 2000, a $2 million renovation was completed which included the addition of numerous elegant amenities to the Georgian’s guest rooms, lobby, hallways and meeting facilities.
+In the Spring of 2000, a $2 million renovation was completed, including the addition of numerous elegant amenities to the Georgian’s guest rooms, lobby, hallways, and meeting facilities.

-Today the old hotel is surrounded by modern office buildings rather than pristine forests, but still continues to attract Hollywood celebrities such as Oliver Stone, Robert DeNiro, and Arnold Schwarzenegger.
+Today the old hotel is surrounded by modern office buildings rather than pristine forests but still attracts Hollywood celebrities such as Oliver Stone, Robert DeNiro, and Arnold Schwarzenegger.

-And, according to legend, it continues to play host to a number of other unearthly guests, whether they be famous or infamous.
-In the hotel’s Speakeasy Restaurant, both staff and guests have reported a number of strange phenomena over the years.
-At many times when the restaurant is completely empty, employees have heard loud sighs, gasps and have been startled by a disembodied voice who greets them with, “Good Morning.”
-At other times the sounds of running footsteps are heard throughout the restaurant when no one is there and a number of transparent apparitions have been seen.
+And, according to legend, it continues to play host to several other unearthly guests, whether famous or infamous.
+Staff and guests have reported several strange phenomena over the years in the hotel’s Speakeasy Restaurant.
+When the restaurant is entirely empty, employees often hear loud sighs and gasps, and have been startled by a disembodied voice who greets them with, “Good Morning.”
+At other times the sounds of running footsteps are heard throughout the restaurant when no one is there, and several transparent apparitions have been seen.

 At any rate, it should be a fun look around at this vintage hotel, officially recognized by the City of Santa Monica as a historical landmark.